AndreaCatania/godot_tracy/README.md

 At this point you are free to use tracy.
 By default tracy shows all the CPU profiling event (similarly to `perf`); however, tracy gives the possibility to instrument your binary to add extra information:

-1. `FrameMark;` Is used to tell tracy the begin of the frame.
+1. `FrameMark;` Is used to tell tracy the beginning of the frame.
 Tracy will split the work per each frame so you can review any specific frame.
 1. `ZoneScoped;` Is used to mark a specific function.
 1. `TracyMessage;` Is used to log an event.
 This is really useful to report some useful information to know the exact application status.